sni-J/CS206/index.md

 - **heap-ordered** key in each node is larger than or equal to the keys in that node's two children
   - **Max-heap** a[k/2] >= a[k], **Min-heap** a[k/2] <= a[k]
 - Array representation
-  - 1-based indexing -> simplifies arithmetic
+  - 1-based indexing &rarr; simplifies arithmetic
   - Take nodes in level order
   - a[1]: root, a[2]: left child of root, a[3]: right child of root, ...
 - Can use array indices to move through tree